 Squamish offers endless options for both leisure travellers and adventure seekers.
 Within minutes you can ride world - class mountain bike trails, hike in Coastal rainforests, climb one of the largest granite monoliths in the world, kiteboard, windsurf, kayak, paddleboard, and depending on the season, snowshoe and ski tour into the pristine backcountry.

-Less than an hour from both Vancouver and Whislter, Squamish is a unique fusion of rugged landscapes, stunning vistas and West Coast culture.
-Last year CNN Money named Squamish "Best Mountain Town for a Summer Getaway in North America", and the New York times listed Squamish 32nd (in the world) in its article "52 Places to Go in 2015".
+Less than an hour from both Vancouver and Whistler, Squamish is a unique fusion of rugged landscapes, stunning vistas and West Coast culture.
+Last year CNN Money named Squamish "Best Mountain Town for a Summer Getaway in North America", and the New York times included Squamish in its article "52 Places to Go in 2015".

 Getting to Squamish